brandoncarl/taskco/README.md

 Distributed priority task queue for node.js

 **Note**: this repository is still in early development.
-My company is preparing to use it in production.
+My company is using it in production.
 While the core API is in place, we are looking for initial users and contributors.

 ## Installation

 ```
 npm install taskco
 ```

 ## Getting Started